codealchemist/time-diff-client/README.md

 ## Use case

-Let's say you want to run something on multiple clients with very low time different between them.
+Let's say you want to run something on multiple clients with very low time difference between them.
 Start playing audio, for example.

 **time-diff-client** will help you do that by allowing each client to calculate